11058-VNAHC2

 DETAILS

-• Storage: Store it under sterile conditions at -20℃ to -80℃.
+- Storage: Samples are stable for up to twelve months from date of receipt at -20℃ to -80℃.
+Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.